dapriett/sample-push-plugin/README.md

 ## iOS

-- Add the iOS platform to the sample

-		tns platform add ios

 - Set the correct bundle ID in the package.json at the root level of the project.
 The ID should be the same as in your Certificate for Push Notifications.

 ```javascript